SAP-samples/teched2025-DT266/exercises/ex01/README.md

       - Run again the step for **Airline ID = 'AC'**:

-        - Due to the breakpoint the processing stops there and the debugger opens.

-        - Confirm the perspective switch by pressing Switch in the appearing dialog if needed,
+        - Due to the breakpoint the processing stops there and the debugger opens (Confirm the perspective switch by pressing Switch in the appearing dialog if needed)
           <kbd><img src="images/Breakpoint.png" alt="Open ABAP Trace Requests" width="75%"></kbd>

         - Hover the mouse over **`suppl_price_sum`**, then its value is shown.
 It is zero, so the Divsor is zero: